Iran arrests 29 women as headscarf protests intensify

 Chief prosecutor Mohammad Jafar Montazeri had played down the escalating protests on Wednesday, saying they were "trivial" and "childish" moves possibly incited by foreigners.

-He had been asked about a woman detained earlier this week for standing on a pillar box in a busy street without the mandatory headscarf.
+He had been asked about a woman detained earlier this week for standing on a pillar box in a busy street waving her headscarf on the end of a stick.

 Unprecedented images of at least 11 women protesting the same way had been widely shared on social media.